 How many coats of paint do I need for…

 ♦ New walls (or big drywall patches)?
-One coat of primer, then apply 2 more coats of finish paint.
-Our go-to drywall primer is not expensive, and you do not need a very thick coat: just give the new drywall a drink to seal it up.
+One coat of primer, then apply 2 more coats of finish paint. is not expensive, and you do not need a very thick coat: just give the new drywall a drink to seal it up.
 If you use normal paint, the new wall will soak up your expensive paint and not only that, it will ‘flash’ (show flat/shiny spots).

 We have a post all about this: How Many Coats of Primer You Need?
 (Quick answer, almost always one, sometimes zero—but be careful ! )

 ♦ Same color as existing color?
 One coat probably.
 One coat paint could be useful here.
 Pros put 2 coats on unless the new paint is EXACTLY the same color, and even then, old paint may have faded in the sun and so on.
 We cannot let that show through so we usually do 2.